krAshwin/CTF_Writeups/_posts/2020-08-17-harder-thm.md

 ?>
 ```

-Studying the code and breaking my head on it, I found out that `hash_hmac` function can be used to out benefit.
-Accoring to the [function's defintion](https://www.php.net/manual/en/function.hash-hmac.php), this function takes strings as it's parameter and if something is wrong it give us boolean value - false.
+Studying the code and breaking my head on it, I found out that `hash_hmac` function can be used to our benefit.
+According to the [function's defintion](https://www.php.net/manual/en/function.hash-hmac.php), this function takes strings as it's parameter and if something is wrong it gives us boolean value - false.
 <br><br>
-So, we can force this function to produce to generate false as it's output, using the `n` parameter.
+So, we can force this function to generate false as it's output, using the `n` parameter.
 If `n` is set then the $secret will contain some value, so using the above information let's see what we can do.
 And after we get the value for $secret as `false`.
 We can then bypass other if-else branch and get access to the system using `h` and `host` parameters as such,
 <br><br>
 What we have to do is, pass false and generate the value for `$hm` with some hosts, as such
 ```php